HeeSoo-Moon96/LWC-HTML-Auto-Complete/README.md

-# LWC HTML Auto Complete
+# LWC Autu Complete

- Extension that automatically completes the variable function name in html in the component bundle js file
+The Extension that automatically completes variables and functions declared in js files to HTML.